amanusk/s-tui/README.md

-# The Stress Terminal UI: s-tui
+# The Stress Terminal UI: s-tui :bar_chart:

 s-tui is a terminal UI add-on for stress.
 The tool uses stress to run CPU hogs, while monitoring the CPU usage, temperature and frequency of your computer.